-- G) While receiving appropriate standard treatment for sickle cell disease, patient had at least four severe vaso-occlusive crises or events in the previous 2 years [documentation required]; AND Note: Examples of severe-vaso-occlusive crises or events include the following: - An episode of acute pain that resulted in a visit to a medical facility which required administration of an intravenous opioid and/or intravenous nonsteroidal anti-inflammatory drug; - Acute chest syndrome, which is defined by the presence of a new pulmonary infiltrate associated with pneumonia-like symptoms (e.g., chest pain, fever [> 99.5°F], tachypnea, wheezing or cough, or findings upon lung auscultation); - Acute hepatic sequestration, which is defined by a sudden increase in liver size associated with pain in the right upper quadrant, abnormal results of liver function test not due to biliary tract disease, and the reduction of hemoglobin concentration by ≥ 2 g/dL below the baseline value; - Acute splenic sequestration, which is defined by an enlarged spleen, left upper quadrant pain, and an acute decrease in hemoglobin concentration of ≥ 2 g/dL below the baseline value; - Acute priapism lasting > 2 hours and requiring a visit to a medical facility. - H) Patient does not have the following (i, ii, iii, and iv): - i.
-Clinically significant and active bacterial, viral, fungal, or parasitic infection; AND - ii.
-Advanced liver disease [documentation required]; AND
+- G) While receiving appropriate standard treatment for sickle cell disease, patient had at least four severe vaso-occlusive crises or events in the previous 2 years, as defined by the following (i, ii, iii, iv, or v): - i.
+An episode of acute pain that resulted in a visit to a medical facility which required administration of at least ONE of the following (a or b) [documentation required]: - a) Intravenous opioid; OR - b) Intravenous nonsteroidal anti-inflammatory drug; OR - ii.
+Acute chest syndrome [documentation required]; OR iii.
+Acute hepatic sequestration [documentation required]; OR iv.
+Acute splenic sequestration [documentation required]; OR Note: Acute splenic sequestration is defined by an enlarged spleen, left upper quadrant pain,

+Note: Acute chest syndrome is defined by the presence of a new pulmonary infiltrate associated with pneumonia-like symptoms (e.g., chest pain, fever [> 99.5° F], tachypnea, wheezing or cough, or findings upon lung auscultation).

+Note: Acute hepatic sequestration is defined by a sudden increase in liver size associated with pain in the right upper quadrant, abnormal results of liver function test not due to biliary tract disease, and the reduction of hemoglobin concentration by ≥ 2 g/dL below the baseline value.

+Note: Acute spienic sequestration is defined by an enlarged spieen, left upper quadrant pain, and an acute decrease in hemoglobin concentration of $\geq 2 \text{ g/dL}$ below the baseline value.